danbz/aesthetic-programming/source/7-VocableCode/Readme.md

     }
 }
 ```
-*Figure 7.6: Snippets of Vocable Code on Conditional Structure III*
+*Figure 7.6: Snippets of Vocable Code concerning the third Conditional Structure*

-Figure 7.6 shows two conditional structures in the function `draw`.
-In general, they are checking for texts that are out of the canvas.
-This has to be done frequently and continuously because the out-of-screen text instances (objects) will be removed (by using `splice`) to avoid unwanted elements/objects still existing in the program (this is similar to the previous sample game in Chapter 6 "Object Abstraction").
-Additionally, the program runs continuously and detects if the screen with less than or equal to two texts on the screen, then it will generate new text via the function `makeVisible()`.
+Figure 7.6 shows two conditional statements in the function `draw()`.
+The first if-statement checks for texts that are off canvas.
+This has to be done continuously because the off-screen text instances (objects) will be removed (using `splice`) to avoid unwanted elements/objects continuing to exist in the program (in analogy to the simple Packman-tofu game in Chapter 6 - "Object Abstraction").
+The second if-statement checks how many texts remain on screen: if the screen contains less than or equal to two texts, then it will generate new batch of texts via the function `makeVisible()`. [g: can you check if this is readable? /w]

 ```javascript
 //line 86